Raffles City Shanghai

 Raffles City Shanghai (上海来福士广场) is a skyscraper in Shanghai, China, developed by CapitaLand of Singapore.
 It is 222 m high, has 49 stories and was completed in 2003.
 Its base contains a shopping mall, with the tower devoted to office space.
+A news report in 2021, reported that Ping An unit will acquire stakes in six Raffles City properties, including the Raffles City Shanghai.